-2. Paint a pumpkin
+11. Paint a pumpkin

 Not a fan of carving?
 Painted pumpkins are just as effective, especially when contrasted with worn wooden knick-knacks on a reclaimed dresser.
 Simply paint on your funny or scary face, then mix and match with different shapes and sizes of pumpkins for an attractive seasonal display.

-3. Create creepy curb appeal
+12. Create creepy curb appeal

 This country cottage manages a friendly ‘haunted house’ feel with weathered outdoor furniture, blacked out windows and pumpkins aplenty.
 Fill woven planters with seasonal foliage and dress your door with an autumnal wreath fashioned from fallen leaves.

-4. Light up the night
+13. Light up the night

 Carved Jack-O’-Lantern pumpkins are a Halloween classic, but why not opt for glitter, or plastic designs that have safety lights?
 Display them at the front door or along the stairs for an atmospheric twist on the traditional doorstep decoration.

-5. Make up your mantelpiece
+14. Make up your mantelpiece

 Give an uninteresting mantel a freakishly good update for Halloween by crafting your own scary decorations.
 White, black and orange are the perfect colours for Halloween decorating.

 Make these adorable characters from leftover yarn.
 To make the pumpkins, use a pom pom maker to make an orange pom pom.
-Cut a pipecleaner into three pieces and bend one end of a piece around the middle, then curl the other end around a pencil to bend into shape.
+Cut a pipe cleaner into three pieces and bend one end of a piece around the middle, then curl the other end around a pencil to bend into shape.
 Tie fishing wire around the end to hang.

 To make the ghost tassels, cut a 10x12cm piece of cardboard.
 Cut a small piece of wool and place it along the length of cardboard.
-Wind the rest of the wool around the width of the carboard 25 times and tie the short piece tightly around one end.
+Wind the rest of the wool around the width of the cardboard 25 times and tie the short piece tightly around one end.
 Snip the yarn at one end to release the tassel.
 Tie another length of wool round the neck of the tassel and knot to secure, then hang with fishing wire.
 Add googly eyes if you wish!

-6. Lay a spooky table
+15. Lay a spooky table